 - Chatter Boxing

-And we have thought of even more quirky squirrel behaviors to look for in our printable squirrel observation activity for kids.
+We have thought of even more quirky squirrel activities and behaviors to look for in our printable squirrel observation activity for kids.
 Invite children to observe squirrel behaviors and count the number of times they notice the nutty things they do with our fun squirrel printable!

 3. Learn How to Identify Squirrels

-Another fun way to learn about squirrels is to practice identifying them, especially if you have a few types of squirrels living in your local area.
-Invite children to practice identifying different species of squirrels in the backyard, schoolyard, park, or out in nature.
+Another fun squirrel activity that makes it easy to learn about squirrels is to practice identifying them, especially if you have a few different types of squirrels living in your local area.
+Invite children to practice identifying different species of squirrels, such as fox squirrels, eastern gray squirrels, red squirrels, woodchucks, etc., in the backyard, schoolyard, park, or out in nature.

 Learn how to identify squirrels, rabbits, and chipmunks with THIS fun take-along field guide for kids.
 Or, look up mammals in Reader’s Digest’s comprehensive Wildlife Guide with over 2,000 plants and animals in North America.
-Don’t forget to write down all of the different types, or species, of squirrels that you see, if any, in your nature journal.
+Don’t forget to write down all the different types or species of squirrels you see, if any, in your nature journal.

 4. Record Squirrel Observations in a Nature Journal or Notebook

 As mentioned above, one of our favorite outdoor activities is observing squirrels, birds, and other local wildlife in our backyard, local park, and in their natural habitats.
-Once finished, we like to record the types of squirrels we identify, the number of squirrels we see, and what we see them doing.
+After we complete this fun activity, we like to record the types of squirrels we identify, the number of squirrels we see, and what we see them doing.

-- Invite children to watch squirrels in the backyard, schoolyard, local neighborhood, local park, or out in nature.
+- Invite children to watch squirrels in the backyard, schoolyard, neighborhood, park, or nature.

 - Record your observations in your nature journal.